benjamin-bader/placeholders-plugin/README.md

 Adds placeholder-variable support to your res/xml files.
-Save you keystrokes and reduce hard-to-debug runtime problems caused by package-name typos!
+Saves you keystrokes and reduces hard-to-debug runtime problems caused by package-name typos!

 For example, in `res/xml/syncadapter.xml`:
 ```xml